hibernate/hibernate-infra/README.md

 Gather the public IP address or public DNS for each server, and paste it in the 'hosts' file in the appropriate section:

-- The address of the AWS Jenkins CI coordinator node in `cimaster`
+- The address of the AWS Jenkins CI coordinator node in `jenkins-coordinator`
-- The address of the AWS Jenkins CI worker node in `awscislaves`
+- The address of the AWS Jenkins CI worker node in `jenkins-worker`

 Make sure to update the paths to the private keys as necessary.